G-Oelgaard/Language_Analytics_Assignment_3/README.md

 - This folder contains the .py script.

 "in" FOLDER:
 - This is where the data used in the scripts should be placed.
-Ie. where the "fake_or_real_news.csv" should be placed.
+Ie. where the either the directory of edgelists or a single edgelist should be placed.

 "out" FOLDER:
-- This is where the new .csv files will be placed.
+- This is where the new .csv and plots files will be placed.
+The plots will be placed in the "tables" subfolder and the plots in the "plots" subfolder.

 "utils" FOLDER:
 - This folder should include all utility scripts used by the main script.